South African art galleries: Gauteng

 Shop No G 7.2, Cedar Square, corner Cedar and Witkoppen Roads, Fourways, Johannesburg

 Henry Taylor specialises in the Old Masters.
-The gallery features a diversity Old Masters, as well as up and coming artists, who have been earmarked as the next generation of Old Masters.
+The gallery features a diversity of Old Masters, as well as up and coming artists, who have been earmarked as the next generation of Old Masters.

 Website IN TOTO GALLERY